 This separation of formal management and technical coordination is very similar to the matrix management approach popular in the commercial world.
 It has proven very successful and overcame a common pitfall in matrix management in that the roles of the work package leader and the shepherds were defined very clearly in the beginning, avoiding for example conflict of loyalty, and increased costs: Work package management is responsible for formal administration of the mini projects and ensuring that contractual obligations (within the EGI-InSPIRE project) are fulfilled in form of milestone document production and contributions to quarterly reports.
 Shepherds, on the other hand, steer mini projects so that their technical output is of maximum use to EGI as a whole.
 Shepherds oversee the scope and objectives of a mini project, and embed their activities in the target domain in EGI: Initially, the shepherd role was spread over four individuals; recently this has been aggregated over three shepherds.
 These represent, broadly speaking, the three EGI platforms described in the EGI Platforms Roadmap [R 2]: EGI Core Infrastructure Platform, EGI Cloud Infrastructure Platform, and EGI Collaboration Platform.

 This close collaboration with the target domain was key for the success and maintained scope of all mini projects until the time of writing of this milestone.
-Connecting the mini projects to EGI.eu’s community and coordination services, the mini projects were able to focus as much as possible on their technical work, active technical participation in EGI forums and other interoperation activities while benefiting from the public relations support provided by EGI.eu.Considering the current success of the mini projects, this model may serve as a blueprint for programme management in EGI.
+Connecting the mini projects to EGI.eu’s community and coordination services, the mini projects were able to focus as much as possible on their technical work, active technical participation in EGI forums and other interoperation activities while benefiting from the public relations support provided by EGI.eu.

+One important lesson to learn is related to involving unfunded partners in mini projects.
+Formally nothing speaks against such a project setup.
+However, the work plan should always take the funding situation of these partners into account, in that critical milestones and achievements should not directly depend on the contributions of unfunded partners.

+Considering the current success of the mini projects, this model may serve as a blueprint for programme management in EGI.

 References